NISL Researcher

 Programming and Scripting: C/C++, C#, Java, HTML & CSS, MATLAB, Python

-Tools and IDEs: MATLAB Optimization, Fuzzy, and Neural Net Tools, Microsoft Visual Studio, Microsoft SQL Server, Visual Paradigm, Microsoft Office, Azure Boards
+Tools and IDEs: PyTorch, Scikit-Learn, Hugging Face Transformers, MATLAB Optimization and Neural Net Tools, Microsoft Visual Studio, SQL Server Management Studio, Visual Paradigm, Microsoft Office, Azure Boards

 Software Development Methodologies: RUP, EUP, SCRUM